o3bvv/simple-python-cli-app-template/README.rst

 The primary audience is data science and data processing teams, however, the template is generic enough to find a good fit in other places.

+Please, refer to the project's article_ to get more info.

 .. raw:: html